 Explore new hobbies with Boomerang

 If you’re ready for adventure, you’ll love our online community at Boomerang.
 Pursuing your hobbies or rediscovering your passions has never been easier.
-With Boomerang, older adults can register for over 250+ online workshops a month in areas of their interest.
-Express your creative side, make butter chicken, learn the art of creative storytelling, or get active in virtual yoga classes.
-Our online workshops are led by passionate hosts to help you explore your interests.
+With Boomerang, older adults can register for over 100+ online classes a month in areas of their interest.
+Our online classes are led by passionate instructors to help you explore your interests.

-Learn more about our online fitness and recreation classes
+Learn more about our online strength and balance classes.